DevMaidanaLGM/DevMaidanaLGM/README.md

-**System for Load Management:** management of statements, loans, clients, payment of installments, etc.
+**System for Loan Management:** management of statements, loans, clients, payment of installments, etc.

 ■ .NET